chili-publish/grafx-documentation/docs/GraFx-Studio/guides/connect-acquia/index.md

 ## Activation

-Once a connector is available in the GraFx Connector Hub, it can be activated on your environment.
+Once a connector is available in the Connector Hub, it can be activated on your environment.

 [Ask CHILI publish](https://mysupport.chili-publish.com/) to activate on your environment.